fanwz/use-hdf5/Python/README.md

 I add some print timestamp to the code,and the log show that as below:

-- the size of original data file(csv) is about 2.6GB,and all loaded by pandas's read_csv method will occupy more than 5GB memory.
+- The size of original data file(csv) is about 2.6GB,and all loaded by pandas's read_csv method will occupy more than 5GB memory.

+- It takes about 60mins to convert all data to a hdf5 file, the hdf5 file size is about 355MB.

-- In one second,3 stocks' data can be write(create dataset) to hdf5.
+- About 3 stocks' data can be convert(create dataset and write data) to hdf5 in one second.

 I think the create new dataset may take most of one stock write time,and if (create dataset)write data as more as possible in one time will be save much more time.